Moving a Domain Name out of Your Account

 - Select Keep the current nameservers for this domain to retain the current nameservers for the domain name.
 If you do not select this option, we park the domain name when the new registrant activates it in the new account.

-NOTE: The domain name loses any custom DNS when it moves to the new account.
+NOTE: Any nameserver change will bring a live site down.
+Additionally, the domain name loses any custom DNS when it moves to the new account.

 - Click Next.